-A star is a star like the sun, which shines through nuclear reactions that occur in the center.
+A star is a sun, which shines through nuclear reactions that occur in the center.

 With the exception of the Sun, the stars appear to the naked eye as a bright, shimmering due to atmospheric turbulence, without immediate apparent motion relative to other fixed objects in the sky.

 All the stars are considerably more distant from Earth than the Sun.

 The nearest star, Proxima Centauri, is located about 4 light years of the solar system, nearly 250 000 times farther than the Sun.